Note: This story has been updated to remove the name of the juvenile suspect, who was found not guilty of solicitation for murder on July 16, 2024.

 A judge ruled Monday that the criminal proceedings against a teenager accused of trying to recruit another person into a scheme to kill members of the South Portland High School community will remain open to the public, but said that for the time being he will continue to restrict the types of information prosecutors can share publicly.

-Darvin agreed with prosecutor Abigail Couture’s argument that the public interest in learning more about the case outweighed Hamilton’s right to privacy as a minor.
+Darvin agreed with prosecutor Abigail Couture’s argument that the public interest in learning more about the case outweighed the suspect’s right to privacy as a minor.
 But even though Darvin denied both defense motions, he barred Couture from sharing new information about the facts of the case in front of hearing attendees and reserved the right to make similar rules at future court proceedings.

 “It’s not the intention of the court to keep the public in the dark,” he said.
 “There will be proceedings when the public will be fully informed.
 That day is coming in the not-so-distant future.”